liquidinstruments/moku-examples/docs/reference/phasemeter/get_data.md

   type: boolean
   unit: null
   deprecated: true
+  deprecated_msg: wait_reacquire is deprecated.
+It has no impact and will be removed in future releases.
 - default: 60
   description: Timeout for trigger event if wait_reacquire is true
   name: timeout